 Over time, this oil has become even more popular due to its great healing properties.

-It is known to bring a sense of calmness to mind, reduce nightmares, and relieve anxiety.
+It is known to bring a sense of calmness to the mind, reduce nightmares, and relieve anxiety.
 This makes it a strong anti-depressant that is usually used in meditation retreats and spas for emotional healing.

 You can diffuse this essential oil by adding 10 drops of it in a diffuser to get a healing scent.
 Placing a drop on your palm and inhaling it will also provide the same effects.